 - There are hundreds of factors that can influence a property’s value and the outcome of a real estate transaction including improperly filled out legal forms, title issues, restrictions, permits, property defects, appraisals, repairs, inspections of well, septic, termite, house, lead based paint and swimming pools, negotiations, market factors, flood plains, future development nearby, zoning and so much more.

 - Real Estate is often the most valuable asset we’ll ever own and its performance can affect our financial future, our budget for future investments, our retirement and even our children’s college fund.
 Your real estate investments should be handled by an experienced professional, similar to what you expect from your financial advisor.

-Here are some guidelines to help you choose an agent who will provide the best care for your largest investment.
+Here are some guidelines for selecting a professional who will provide the best care for your largest investment.

 - Find out how many classes they’ve taken and how long they’ve been licensed on TREC.com.
 I would look for designations such as GRI, CRS, ABR, CNE, etc. These require hours of additional education beyond what’s required for licensing and can indicate an agent’s commitment to learning and self improvement.

 - Ask them how many transactions they’ve managed in the last year and in their career.
 A Realtor can successfully navigate the thousands of issues that arise in a transaction when they’ve had thousands of hours of experience doing so.

 - See how their results compare to other sales in the same neighborhood.
 Were they able to get their seller’s the highest price per sq foot in the community?
 What were they able to negotiate on behalf of their buyers that other Realtors couldn’t?